se5a/AuroraSaveMod/README.md

 # AuroraSaveMod
-Mod vastly improves save times by threading the IO portion of the save.
+Mod *Attempts* to vastly improves save times by threading the IO portion of the save. (currently not finished, not fully working, don't use unless you're wanting to develop this mod)

 ## What it does:
 - Saves the game normaly (this is to allow us to compare the two save methods while developing).